Skip to main content

 2. Get a recipe: "Give me a simple recipe for banana bread with ingredients I probably already have."

-3. Write an email: "Help me write an email to cancel my magazine subscription."
+3. Write an email: "Help me write an email to cancel my magazine subscription politely."

-4. Learn something new: "Teach me five interesting facts about the Grand Canyon."
+4. Learn something new: "Teach me five interesting facts about the Grand Canyon in simple language."

 5. Get a recommendation: "What are some good TV shows for someone who loves mystery and detective stories?"

-Each of these takes just seconds, and you will quickly see how natural it feels.
+Each of these takes just seconds, and you will quickly see how natural and enjoyable the conversation feels.

 Frequently Asked Questions